gbouras13/hybracter/docs/output.md

 ##### 5. `complete` and `incomplete` directories

-  * These directories will contain the medaka, polypolish and polca polishing and dnaapler reorientation intermediate files for each sample
+  * These directories will contain the medaka, polypolish and pypolca polishing and dnaapler reorientation intermediate files for each sample

 ##### 6. `ale_out_files` directory